I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 Capabilities

-Structure you approve.
-Data your team can trust.
+A layout you approve.
+Records your team can trust.

-Schema from intent, not from a blank grid
+Fields from a description, not a blank grid

-Describe the workflow.
-We propose the table, fields, and rules.
+Describe what you need.
+We suggest the table, fields, and rules.

 Nothing goes live without you

-You approve the schema before storage is created.
+You approve the layout before the table is created.

 Record by sentence